 As part of our ongoing commitment to excellence in early American scholarship, the Omohundro Institute offers a variety of lectures and learning opportunities at no charge.
 These include lectures designed for both scholarly and non-scholarly audiences, such as the Council, Historians at Work, and William and Mary Quarterly lectures, and talks given with a primarily academic audience in mind, such as the Vast Early America lecture series.
 All are welcome at all events.

 - Author Series – Offered as part of the OI’s commitment to introducing its authors and their work in Early American scholarship directly to public audiences.

 - Council Lecture – Reflects the Omohundro Institute’s ongoing commitment to excellence in early American scholarship.
-It is meant for both scholarly and non-scholarly audiences.
+Given by a former OI Council member, these lectures are meant for both scholarly and non-scholarly audiences.

-- Vast Early America Lecture – Features an OI author whose work has strong cross-disciplinary appeal to scholars of history, literature, gender and sexuality, race and identity, and cultural studies.
+- Vast Early America Lecture – Features a scholar, often an OI author, whose work has strong cross-disciplinary appeal to scholars of history, literature, gender and sexuality, race and identity, and cultural studies.

 To make sure you do not miss any announcements, we suggest you receive our free e-newsletter.
 To get on the mailing list, please send Martha Howard your email address at Martha.Howard@wm.edu.